Domestic Violence: It’s not always what you think, especially during coronavirus quarantine

 When talking with the son and the father, the cops find out that the son had wrestled his father when his electronics were taken away.

 Due to the physical contact made, the cops arrested the son and charged him with a domestic-related simple battery charge.
-The city transported the son to the city police department for processing.
+They transported the son to the city police department for processing.

 Suddenly, a family squabble has turned into your son being arrested and charged with a misdemeanor.
 After being processed at the police department, the officers take your son to the county jail.